-February, 1934 – The first Steak n Shake Drive-In is established in Normal, Illinois.
+In February 1934, the first Steak n Shake Drive-In was established in Normal, Illinois.

-Meramec Caverns opens for tourists near Stanton, Missouri.
-Soon, barns and billboards dot the west and Route 66 enticing visitors.
+Meramec Caverns opened for tourists near Stanton, Missouri.
+Soon, barns and billboards dot the west, and Route 66 enticing visitors.

-The Route 66 Cafe, which was first called the Belevidere Cafe, is established in Litchfield, Illinois.
+The Route 66 Cafe, first called the Belvidere Cafe, was established in Litchfield, Illinois.

 June 17, 1935 – Route 66 is extended from downtown Los Angeles to its famous termination point overlooking the Pacific Ocean in Santa Monica, California.

 June 17, 1935 – On the same date, 66 was rerouted over the Chain of Rocks Bridge in north St. Louis, Missouri.